-“Children like to play games as a way to challenge themselves and learn,” Li told Business News Daily.
-"Gamification is an issue of, 'How do you get someone’s attention fully focused on a task?'
+“Children like to play games as a way to challenge themselves and learn,” Li said.
+“Gamification is an issue of, how do you get someone’s attention fully focused on a task?
 How do we put elements of play back into learning so we pay attention more?
 People do realize that training is important, but [gamification] makes it fun and interesting.”

 “We’ve learned that it’s important to occasionally introduce new internal contests and real-world rewards to reignite excitement and spike employee motivation,” Hollison said.
 “Otherwise, you may risk a decline in employee engagement and overall performance.”
 [Get some ideas for employee engagement that work for your team.]

-“Employees aren’t training in order to earn a gift certificate — they’re training so they can add professional skills for long-term advancement,” Sims said.
+“Employees aren’t training in order to earn a gift certificate; they’re training so they can add professional skills for long-term advancement,” Sims said.
 “True business gamification focuses on intrinsic rewards and benefits.
 It helps employees along the journey to greater success for the long term.”

 For a manager with a remote workforce, gamification is a popular approach that can make engagement fun for the employees.
 Adding game elements to standard activities in the workplace can lead to an increase in productivity, especially when incorporating immediate feedback and using public recognition and rewards to further incentives for a changing workforce.
 However, failure to establish a healthy sense of competition might demotivate a younger workforce.